 What should I do after an extraction to make the healing as simple as possible?

 We typically suggest a soft food diet which contains some protein such as eggs or even yogurt, avoiding harder chewy or crunchy foods that might disrupt a blot clot.

 Avoiding brushing the exact area of the surgery for 1-2 days, again to allow the tissue to heal undisrupted.
 You can gently rinse with warm salt-water mix just to clear the area of debris.

 Take any pain medication or antibiotics as suggested by your dentist to allow the body to heal as quickly as possible.
 Avoid smoking or alcohol during this time as well.

 In some cases, either small ice chips or a bag of frozen peas or corn applied on the outside of the face can help slightly numb the area and minimize swelling.
 If you experience swelling or discomfort that you think is more than you should be please contact the office immediately!

 At our office, we encourage taking Vitamin C 500mg per day, as long as you don’t have any reaction to it.
 We have found it to be beneficial in assisting the body to heal quicker.
 In addition, limiting your chewing, talking or heavy physical exercise, including bending over, can help minimize swelling.

-Both Dr. Markow and Dr. Daniel are welcome to having you contact them after-hours should you ever have any complications or swelling that concerns you after any procedure.
+Dr. Daniel & Associates are welcome to having you contact them after-hours should you ever have any complications or swelling that concerns you after any procedure.
 If you are in the Baltimore area and looking for oral surgery solutions, please feel free to call us!
 We are happy to give second opinions as well.